 In the Council's assessment, maintaining the loose monetary conditions for an extended period was necessary to achieve the inflation target in a sustainable manner.
-To this end, the Monetary Council maintained the base rate, the overnight collateralised lending rate and the one-week collateralised lending rate at 0.9 percent and the overnight deposit rate at -0.15 percent.
-The
+To this end, the Monetary

+Council maintained the base rate, the overnight collateralised lending rate and the one-week collateralised lending rate at 0.9 percent and the overnight deposit rate at -0.15 percent.

-Council would maintain the HUF 75 billion upper limit on the stock of three-month deposits.
+The Council would maintain the HUF 75 billion upper limit on the stock of three-month deposits.
 In addition, in March, the Council had set the average amount of liquidity to be crowded-out for the second quarter of 2018 at least at HUF 400-600 billion.
 Furthermore, the Council had stated that the actual amount of liquidity to be crowded out must reach a level sufficient to ensure the maintenance of the loose monetary conditions for an extended period.
+The Magyar Nemzeti Bank had increased the stock of fine-tuning FX swaps providing forint liquidity.
 On the next occasion, in June 2018, the Council would decide on the amount of liquidity to be crowded out and would take this into account in setting the stock of central bank swap instruments.

 In March, the Monetary Council had set the maximum stock of monetary policy interest rate swaps in the first half of 2018 at HUF 600 billion.
-The Council's aim was that the loose monetary conditions have their effect not only at the short but also at the longer end of the yield curve.
+The Council's aim was that the loose monetary conditions had their effect not only at the short but also at the longer end of the yield curve.
 To ensure this, the Bank would continue mortgage bond purchases and the monetary policy interest rate swap facility as programmes, continuously and for a prolonged period, and therefore they constituted an integral part of the set of monetary policy instruments.
 The Council considered the Bank's mortgage bond purchase programme to be successful.
-Under the programme, the MNB had purchased mortgage bonds with a nominal value of some HUF 150 billion up to the middle of April.
+Under the programme, the MNB had purchased mortgage bonds amounting to more than HUF 150 billion up to the middle of May.
 Transactions in the primary market had accounted for more than one-third of total purchases.
 As a result of the measures, spreads of mortgage bonds over yields in the government securities market had fallen sharply and had turned negative on average.
 The decline in financing costs had encouraged issuance in the primary market, thereby facilitating the increase in fixed-rate lending.
+The Monetary Council focused on the relative position of domestic long-term yields relative to international yields when evaluating the two programmes.